 188.8.131.52 Exceptions for interior/exterior architectural scenes, terrains and closeups:

 184.108.40.206.1 Model does not have to fit inside image, but can bleed off the edges.
 220.127.116.11.2 Background can be a sky or other simple, appropriate background.
 18.104.22.168.3 If sky or other background elements shown in Signature Image are not included with the product, this must be explicitly stated in Description.

 3.1.3 Second Rendered Preview Image Requirements - The second thumbnail in Publisher (just after Signature Image) must be a rendered thumbnail that meets these requirements:

 22.214.171.124 Image shows the model with exactly the same pose and angle as Signature Image.
 Other spec requirements for signature image also apply (square, no text, logos or borders.)
 Turntables are not allowed as the signature or second image.
 Watermarking permitted.

 126.96.36.199 Image includes background/environment that is dark, realistic or best highlights the quality of the model (inspector discretion).

 3.1.4 Wireframe Image Requirements - At least two (2) wireframe images with these attributes:

-188.8.131.52 Set of wireframes show model from different angles and/or closeups.
+220.127.116.11 Set of wirefrmaes that show only the model from different angles and/or closeups.
 The full set of wireframes must show all the model's topology clearly via closeups and various angles.

 It is usually necessary to include at least 3-4 closeups of various parts of the geometry to fully show the topology.
 On a complex model, many more wireframes might be necessary.